Jaguar I-Pace boot space & seating

 The I-Pace is roughly on a par with the Audi Q5 for interior space and practicality, so a family of four will be well catered for.
-There’s even a small storage space under the bonnet, or a ‘frunk’ if you speak hipster.
-For all that, the I-Pace doesn’t have the remarkable space and versatility of the much bigger Tesla Model X, which is available in five, six or seven-seat layouts.
+There’s even a small storage space under the bonnet, or a ‘frunk’.
+The I-Pace doesn’t have the remarkable space of the Audi e-tron or the versatility of the much bigger Tesla Model X, which is available in five, six or seven-seat layouts.

 Jaguar I-Pace interior space, storage & comfort

-The I-Pace has a claimed 656 litres of boot space, which is more than most rivals, but in practice you’ll get more into the boot of an Audi Q5, let alone the vast boot of a Tesla Model X. Still, it’s big enough for a few big suitcases, or a chunky buggy and a big weekly shop, so most families will be well catered for.
+The I-Pace has a claimed 557 litres of boot space, which is a decent capacity on paper, but in practice you’ll get more into the boot of a Q5, let alone the vast boot of a Model X. Still, it’s big enough for a few big suitcases, or a chunky buggy and a big weekly shop, so most families will be well catered for.
 Jaguar also offers an official bike carrier, although with the rear seats folded the boot is totally flat, making it easy to slide in a bike or any other long item.
 A space under the bonnet provides a 27-litre cubby.